Phone: 905-525-9140 ext: 27813

-Jocelyn is an Associate Professor in the school of rehabilitation sciences and teaches in the MSc (OT) program.
+Dr. Harris is an Associate Professor in the School of Rehabilitation Science and teaches in the MSc (OT) program.
 She graduated from the McMaster OT program in 1995 and has a Masters and PhD in Rehabilitation Sciences from the University of British Columbia with a focus on stroke recovery.
-Jocelyn completed a post-doctoral fellowship at the Toronto Rehabilitation Institute specializing in traumatic brain injury.
+Dr. Harris completed a post-doctoral fellowship at the Toronto Rehabilitation Institute specializing in traumatic brain injury.

-Jocelyn teaches topic areas of neuro-rehabilitation across the curriculum.
+Dr. Harris teaches topic areas of neuro-rehabilitation across the curriculum.
 She is interested in evolving teaching methods within problem based learning and tutorials.
-In the OT program she teaches mainly in the Professional Reasoning and Skills courses as well as Problem Based Tutorials.
+In the OT program, she teaches mainly in the Professional Reasoning and Skills courses as well as Problem Based Tutorials.

 Harris JE, Mays J, Ratcliff G, Chase S, Vemich L, Colantonio A. (2016).
 Level of agreement of occupational titles between persons with traumatic brain injury and their informants.
 Work, 53(3), 561-567.

 Toor GK, Harris JE, Escobar M, Yoshida K, Velikonja D, Rizoli S, et al. Long-term health service outcomes among women with traumatic brain injury.
 Arch Phys Med Rehabil.
 2016;97(2 suppl):S54-S63.

 Paquin K, Crawley J, Harris JE, Horton S. Survivors of chronic stroke – participant evaluations of commercial gaming for rehabilitation.
 Disabil Rehabil.
 2016;38(21):2144-52.

 Harris JE, Hebert A. (2015) Utilization of motor imagery in upper limb rehabilitation: a systematic scoping review.
 Clin Rehabil, 29(11), 1092-1107.